LankyLuke97/advent-of-code/2023/README.md

 ## Day 4
 ### Part 1
 Having discovered a new talent as a gondola engineer, we wave goodbye to Snow Island and take to the sky, arriving on a new, decidedly warmer and more humid island.
-An elf playing with coloured cards informs us this is Island Island (?) and that the gardener might know where the water source is - of course, he's on a different floating island.
+An elf playing with coloured cards informs us this is Island Island (?) and that the gardener might know where the water source is - of course, he's on a different island.
+The small kind, surrounded by water, not the giant physics-defying floating kind.
 The elf promises to lend us his boat if we help him with his cards.
 Each card has two lists of numbers.
 One is a list of winning numbers and the other is a list of the numbers we have.
 ```
 Card 1: 41 48 83 86 17 | 83 86  6 31 17  9 48 53